Which Switch is which? How to choose between Switch Lite and New Switch

 Should you get the original Switch if it's on sale?

 Here's a good question: If the original Switch ends up seeing a sale when the new longer-battery Switch is released, is it worth the discount?
-I'd rather have a better battery, but at a significant enough discount ($50 or more), it might be worth getting if you're not planning on super-long trips away from power outlets.
+I'd rather have a better battery, but at a significant enough discount ($50 or more), it might be worth getting if you're not planning on super long trips away from power outlets.
+It's possible that deals on old systems may pop up.

 Should you wait for a possible Switch 2?